-For Phase Sample Clauses
+For Phase Clause Samples

 For Phase.
-I-B of the Agreement, with a maximum term of 36 (thirty-six) months from the Effective Date of the Agreement, the Concessionaire shall make the necessary investments to adjust the infrastructure and to restructure the service level in order to provide the permanent systems that enable the provision of adequate service to Users, as follows: 6.36.1 Increase airport passenger and baggage handling capacity, including aircraft movement area, passengers terminal, vehicle parking lot, associated land routes and other supporting infrastructures, in order to provide adequate area and equipment for processing in the airport at least the departure and arrival demand equivalent to 1.3 times the amount of seats offered by the aircraft representing the greatest capacity of passengers having commercial flights operated at the airport, in the 12 (twelve) months period between the 23rd (twenty-third) and the 34th (thirty-fourth) month of the concession, on departure and arrival, or 1.3 (one point three) times the amount of seats offered simultaneously.
+I-B of the Agreement, with a maximum term of 36 (thirty-six) months from the Effective Date of the Agreement, the Concessionaire shall make the necessary investments to adjust the infrastructure and to restructure the service level in order to provide the permanent systems that enable the provision of adequate service to Users, as follows: 6.16.1 Increase airport passenger and baggage handling capacity, including aircraft movement area, passenger terminal, vehicle parking lot, associated land routes and other supporting infrastructures, in order to provide adequate area and equipment for processing in the airport at least the departure and arrival demand equivalent to 1.3 times the amount of seats offered by the aircraft representing the greatest capacity of passengers having commercial flights operated at the airport, in the 12 (twelve) months period between the 23rd (twenty-third) and the 34th (thirty-fourth) month of the concession, on departure and arrival, or 1.3 (one point three) times the amount of seats offered simultaneously.

 For Phase.
 I-B of the Agreement, with a maximum term of 36 (thirty-six) months from the Effective Date of the Agreement, the Concessionaire shall make the necessary investments to adjust the infrastructure and to restructure the service level in order to provide the permanent systems that enable the provision of adequate service to Users, as follows: 6.20.1 Increase airport passenger and baggage handling capacity, including aircraft movement area, passenger terminal, vehicle parking lot, associated land routes and other supporting infrastructures, in order to provide adequate area and equipment for processing in the airport at least the passengers demand in the Peak Hour calculated in the 12 (twelve) months between the 23rd (twenty-third) and the 34th (thirty-fourth) month of the concession, on departure and arrival.
 6.20.2 The investments necessary to comply with the requirements of item 6.20.1 shall be executed observing compliance with the Minimum Sizing Parameters, Service Quality Indicators and other rules set forth in the Agreement and its Annexes, and shall be fully operational by the end of Phase I-B.